sjultra/Getting-Started/cloud/README.md

    #### Create a free tier [GCP](https://cloud.google.com/) account:
     Requires a card but prepaid mastercard/visa can’t be used

-    a.
-Create a ubuntu 16.04 vm
+    1. Create a ubuntu 16.04 vm

-    b. ssh into the vm created at step a. and run the following: ip a
+    1. ssh into the vm created at step a. and run the following: ip a

-    c.
-Paste the output here:
+    1. Paste the output here:

-    d. ssh into the vm create at step a. and run the following: ifconfig
+    1. ssh into the vm create at step a. and run the following: ifconfig

-    e.
-Paste the output here:
+    1. Paste the output here:

-    f.
-Share sample test output results from below.
+    1. Share sample test output results from below.

    #### Create a free tier [AWS](https://aws.amazon.com/free) account:
     Requires a card but prepaid mastercard/visa can be used

-    a.
-Create a ubuntu 16.04 vm
+    1. Create a ubuntu 16.04 vm

-    b. ssh into the vm create at step a. and run the following: ip a
+    1. ssh into the vm create at step a. and run the following: ip a

-    c.
-Paste the output here:
+    1. Paste the output here:

-    d. ssh into the vm create at step a. and run the following: ifconfig
+    1. ssh into the vm create at step a. and run the following: ifconfig

-    e.
-Paste the output here:
+    1. Paste the output here:

    #### Create a free [Azure](https://azure.microsoft.com/en-us/free/) account:
     Requires a card but prepaid mastercard/visa can’t be used

-    a.
-Create a ubuntu 16.04 vm
+    1. Create a ubuntu 16.04 vm

-    b. ssh into the vm create at step a. and run the following: ip a
+    1. ssh into the vm create at step a. and run the following: ip a

-    c.
-Paste the output here:
+    1. Paste the output here:

-    d. ssh into the vm create at step a. and run the following: ifconfig
+    1. ssh into the vm create at step a. and run the following: ifconfig

-    e.
-Paste the output here:
+    1. Paste the output here:

    #### Create a free tier [Oracle Cloud](https://www.oracle.com/cloud/free) account:
     Requires a card but prepaid mastercard/visa can’t be used

-    a.
-Create a ubuntu 16.04 vm
+    1. Create a ubuntu 16.04 vm

-    b. ssh into the vm create at step a. and run the following: ip a
+    1. ssh into the vm create at step a. and run the following: ip a

-    c.
-Paste the output here:
+    1. Paste the output here:

-    d. ssh into the vm create at step a. and run the following: ifconfig
+    1. ssh into the vm create at step a. and run the following: ifconfig

-    e.
-Paste the output here:
+    1. Paste the output here: